jccuevas/cpp-docs.es-es/docs/mfc/reference/ccmdtarget-class.md

 ### <a name="return-value"></a>Valor devuelto

-Un puntero a un `CTypeLibCache` objeto.
+Puntero a un objeto `CTypeLibCache` .

 ### <a name="remarks"></a>Comentarios